boulder-on/JPassport/README.md

 Linked l = new Linked_Impl(PassportFactory.loadMethodHandles("libforeign", Linked.class));
 ```

-To use this library, you will need to provide the VM these arguments:

-__-Djava.library.path=[path to lib] --enable-native-access jpassport__

 JPassport works in one of 3 modes:

 1. Using the Classfile API to build a class that implements the given interface.
    1. PassportFactory.link()
    2. This is a fast method that creates generally fast code (in my example code it takes about 20ms to generate the class)
-   3. More difficult to debug since the generated code must be decompiled to understand
 2. Writing a class that implements your interface, compiling it and passing it back to you.
    1. PassportFactory.link_written()
    2. The process to write, compile and load the class is relatively slow, but that is a one-time cost. (in my example code it takes about 2s to generate the class)